Coin Price, Market Capitalization, Volume, Trust Score - What are they?

 We’re here to help!
 There are two ways to go about this:

-2. For minor changes, simply send us an email over at firstname.lastname@example.org and let us know in detail what you need updated.
+1. For major changes, kindly submit a ticket at support.coingecko.com and let us know in detail what you need updated.

 Why are there not more coins listed?